Published 24th April 2020

 Finally, Mariia talks of how UX designers shouldn’t be afraid to understand the technical side of Blockchain like developers.
 Having a better understanding of Chain Code, Peers and the Distributed Ledger can help us design better experiences for users.

 Pedro in his article on mass adoption of Blockchain suggests that good UX that can help push Blockchain into the mainstream and is the key to mass adoption.
 He talks of how technology is often a barrier to many users adopting Blockchain and the different ways in which we can knock down this barrier as UX researchers and designers.

 The article indicates that you should take a user-driven approach to develop Blockchain products and put this before the technology.
 In Pedro’s Blockchain projects he completely transforms the complex Blockchain terminology by using language that is familiar to the user.
 A Public Address may be confusing for many users, however, practically all web users will be familiar with usernames and passwords.

-Limiting the amount of information you show users is also covered in the article, novice users may not need to know about all the benefits on Blockchain, they just want a usable and secure product.
+Limiting the amount of information you show users are also covered in the article, novice users may not need to know about all the benefits of Blockchain, they just want a usable and secure product.
 Through being selective about the information you show to users of different abilities, you are more likely to create better experiences.